 It is important that students are on time to all events, matches and meetings.
 If a student is unable to attend, they should inform a mentor or student leader of their absence in advance.
 It is also important that all students regularly attend their own subteam meetings so that they can not only stay current with the team's progress but also to partake in it.
 Grades are of utmost importance to our team.
-For a he team's progress but also to partake in it.
-Grades are of utmost importance to our team.
-For a student to remain on the team, he or she must have at least Cs in all classes because we do not want any member's participation in the robotics team to become the cause of failure in their school work.
+For a student to remain on the team, he or she must have passing grades in all classes because we do not want any member's participation in the robotics team to become the cause of failure in their school work.
 Students are also expected to participate in five community outreach activities throughout the year.
 Opportunities to sign up and participate are available regularly.